 Financial — Lissa Power-deFur is the author of online CEU courses offered by Northern Speech Services; receives royalty payments.

-Financial — Lissa Power-deFur is employed by The University of Florida; receives salary.
+Financial — Lissa Power-deFur is employed by The University of Florida; receives a salary.

 Financial — Lissa Power-deFur receives funding through a Pathway To Independence K99/R00 Award through the National Institutes of Health; receives grant funding.

 Nonfinancial — Lissa Power-deFur has no relevant nonfinancial relationships to disclose.

 This program is offered for 0.1 ASHA CEUs (Intermediate level; Professional area).